 The Striped Bark Scorpion is one of the most commonly found scorpions in the United States and is a yellow to orange scorpion with a dark brown back, usually with pale yellow spots or stripes running down their back with a dark triangle on their head.
 They have a non-lethal but painful sting and are known to sting people when they are surprised or threatened.
 In the wild, they can readily be found under rocks, in trees, and woodpiles, and they are routinely found in homes where they search for moisture.

 Interestingly, these scorpions and several others will glow under UV light, and scientists can only speculate as to why this occurs.
-They feed primarily on worms, spiders, crickets, and other small insects in the wild, and they will do well on a similar diet in captivity.
+They feed primarily on worms, spiders, crickets, and other small insects in the wild, and they will do well on a similar diet when kept as pets.

 3. Florida Bark Scorpion